mco-gh/mco.dev/content/post/media/selfref.md

 <!--more-->

 The video below, from a Youtube channel on screenwriting, is an expertly made tribute to that film.
 It applies the same kind of self-reference to creating a video essay about creating a video essay about Adaptation.
+Like the film it's ostensibly about, it'll blow your mind.

-The guy who wrote *Adaptation*, [Charlie Kaufman](https://en.wikipedia.org/wiki/Charlie_Kaufman), specializes in these sort of mind bending motifs.
-He also wrote *Being John Malkovich*, and *Eternal Sunshine of the Spotless Mind*, any many others.
+Incidentally, the guy who wrote *Adaptation*, [Charlie Kaufman](https://en.wikipedia.org/wiki/Charlie_Kaufman), specializes in these sort of mind bending motifs.
+He also wrote *Being John Malkovich*, and *Eternal Sunshine of the Spotless Mind*, among others.

 <br>